BelT26/tie-ups-uk/README.md

 On mobile devices the ranges of belts are listed before the whole selection of products to allow the user to navigate more easily to the style of belt they are interested in.

 A zoom feature was added to offer the user a closer view of the product.
-The initial effect did not look very smooth and so I added CSS transition properties to improve the viewing experience.

 Currently 18 products are listed.
 More will be added as my friend's stock expands.